 Since the Company has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2023 and 2022, foreign exchange (including realized and unrealized portions) amounted to net loss \$(4,431) and net gain \$53,299, respectively.
+For years 2024 and 2023, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$69,189 and \$(4,431), respectively.